pygfx/pygfx-benchmarks/results/bm_wgpu_texture.md

 Using chunks seems to incur an overhead sooner than it does with buffers, so keeping the uploaded chunks large, e.g. by merging chunks, is important.
+In here, it's easily worth to span gaps of 3 chunks, if that makes the chunk contiguous.

-Chunking in any but the last dimension causes an extra cost, due to the data becominv non-contiguous.
+Chunking in any but the last dimension causes an extra cost, due to the data becoming non-contiguous.
 The non-contiguity at the GPU side is handled much better than what we observed with buffers (because writing the non-contiguous data to the GPU texture) is optimized) but it's still slower when any but the slowest changing dimension is chunked.